The internet allows us to work from home, so a comfortable home office is now more important than ever.

-If you’re going to doing a lot of daily work in your home office, you want comfortable office furniture.
-You can buy office furniture everywhere in Costa Rica but you’d be shopping until you drop.
+If you’re doing a lot of daily work in your home office, you want comfortable office furniture.
+You can buy office furniture everywhere in Costa Rica, but you’d be shopping until you drop.
 That’s because few offer a good inventory.
 Your best chances are in Office Depot or Mugui.

 5. Adequate lighting

 Adequate lighting for your home office is another thing you could shop for until you drop.
 You’ll have a good chance of finding what you’re looking for at EPA or look for Technolite products in many stores.

 Of course, you’d want good communication in your home office.
 Personally, I prefer to use Magic Jack, which you can buy in Best Buy or other stores in the States.
 I have not been able to find it in Costa Rica.
 Skype is also a good solution, and the best is a voip phone system.